International Womxn’s Day: 100 womxn and non-binary creatives to be inspired by

 3. Jillian Adel

-Kate Moross is one of the most powerful voices in the creative industry.
+Aries Moross is one of the most powerful voices in the creative industry.
 A graphic designer, illustrator, director, artist and founder of Studio Moross, they have worked with the likes of the Spice Girls (omg), Nickelodeon and Nike, art-directed stage and broadcast designs for MTV EMAs, and numerous Lovebox and Parklife identities.
-Not only is Kate’s vibrant aesthetic unmistakable, they are using their platform and community of fans for championing change in the industry.
+Not only is Aries’ vibrant aesthetic unmistakable, but they are also using their platform and community of fans for championing change in the industry.

 - Photographer and art director Christina Poku